pacalet/sab4z/README.md

 ### <a name="FurtherFileTransferRx"></a>File transfer on the serial link

 The drawback of the two previous solutions is the SD card manipulations.
 There is a way to transfer files from the host PC to the board using the serial interface.
 On the board side we will use the Busybox `rx` utility.

+#### If you are using one of the provided SD card archives

+The provided SD card archives are already configured to support a file transfers on the serial link.
+You can skip the root file system reconfiguration.

+#### If you are building everything from scratch

-As it is not enabled by default, we will first reconfigure and rebuild our root file system:
+As the `rx` Busybox utility is not enabled by default, we will first reconfigure and rebuild our root file system:

     Host> cd /opt/builds/rootf
     Host> make busybox-menuconfig